raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Property Declarations

 Properties of object types are defined using the OPTIONAL **properties** property.
-The value of the properties property is called a "properties declaration" in this spec.
-It is an object whose property names specify the allowed property names of the type being declared, and whose property values are either names of types or inline type declarations.
+The value of the properties property is called a "properties declaration" in the RAML Specification.
+It is a map where each key represents the name of a property allowed to be declared for a type instance, and its value either a name of a type or an inline type declaration.

 In addition to the properties available in normal type declarations, properties can specify whether they are required or not.